 It should be obvious by now how important it is to know what the Bible is saying in its Hebrew context.
 The idioms of the Hebrew language, are found throughout the Good Book.
-In order to understand them, we must first understand the idioms of the Hebrew language.
+In order to understand them, we must first understand the idioms of the Hebrew language, which few of us do.
 So how are we to understand what is meant as we read the words of the Bible?
 It's easy.
 We must think as a Hebrew person would think.
 Think like Paul/Shaul.

 What was Paul meaning when he said that?